We may earn money or products from the companies mentioned in this post.

 My heart needed to be tilled to uncover fresh and fertile ground ready for the new seeds that were about to be planted.
-These new seeds would not have grown and would have been choked out by the thorns of wrongly perceived ideas I had been taught in my childhood.
+These new seeds would not have grown and would have been choked out by the thorns of wrongly perceived ideas I had been taught and lived in my childhood.

 A New Direction

 My prayers began to be answered one by one.